By Jessica Smith

 1. Stick to a Daily Routine

-It’s important to stick to a routine so your dog knows what to expect every day.
-Your pet isn’t entirely comfortable with sudden changes in their regular schedules.
-You should try to keep your dog’s routine intact as much as possible, according to Preventive Vet.
-Right from walks to potty sessions, everything needs to happen when they regularly do.
+It can be helpful to stick to a routine so your dog knows what to expect every day.
+Your pet isn't entirely comfortable with sudden changes in their regular schedules.
+Many dogs can benefit from a schedule, according to Preventive Vet.
+From walks to bathroom breaks and feeding times, knowing when to expect things can be a relief for nervous or anxious dogs.

 2. Get Plenty of Exercise

 Keeping your dog active is an important part of a healthy lifestyle!
 Take them out for a jog or a long walk in the park with you.
-Keeping your fur ball active will help reduce stress levels while a tired pup is much less likely to act out.
+Keeping your dog active with games, adventures, and fun trick training can help reduce stress levels and boost confidence.
+A tired dog is less likely to get into mischief.

 3. Allow Them to Rest Properly

-As part of a healthy lifestyle, it’s critical for dogs to get plenty of sleep.
+As part of a healthy lifestyle, it's critical for dogs to get plenty of sleep.
 Your dog needs proper rest at night and throughout the day.
 After a walk or game of fetch, your pup requires a little R&R to help restore their energy levels.
-Quiet conditions are essential for your fur baby as it helps reduce stress and anxiousness.
+Quiet conditions are essential for your dog, as they help to reduce stress and anxiousness.

-During the winter months, your pup needs more sleep than usual.
-Consider premium quality winter dog jackets to keep them extra warm during cold months.
+During the winter months, your pup may need more sleep than usual.

 4. Chew It Out

 Keep an eye on your pet’s behavior for signs of stress.
 Unusual occurrences or changes to their routine can upset your pup and disturb their emotional stability.
-Chewing treats, a bone or fillable toy are a great way to distract your pet during stressful situations.
+Healthy and safe chews, bones, or fillable toys are a great way to distract your pet during stressful situations.
 They can also keep your dog entertained when you’re busy or out of the house.
 Keeping your pup occupied can help reduce your pup’s stress or anxiousness.

 5. Try Calming Supplements